robertwenner/comics/doc/checks.md

 when trying to spellcheck that language.

 The `Comic::Check::Spelling` only *reports* unknown words.
 It's not
-interactive: you cannot add unknown words and you cannot enter corrections.
+interactive: you cannot add unknown words to the dictionary on he fly and you cannot enter corrections.

-To do the later, edit your comic in Inkscape (or in an XML editor if you're brave or hate the tiny input dialog in Inkscape; `.svg` is XML after all).
-To do the former, either add the word to the comic's ignore list as described above, or add them to the global (per-user) word list:
+You have three ways to deal with unknown words that are not typos:

+* Add them to your general dictionary.

+* Add them to a user-defined dictionary.

+* Add them to the comic's ignore list.

+Adding the to your general dictionary means to add the words to a plain text file and run the spellchecker interactively on that file, accepting all unknown words.
+Here is an example for `aspell`:

 ```shell
 echo word > en.txt